huggingface/transformers/docs/source/installation.md

 pip install transformers[flax]
 ```

-Check if 🤗 Transformers has been properly installed by running the following command.
+Finally, check if 🤗 Transformers has been properly installed by running the following command.
 It will download a pretrained model:

 ```bash
 python -c "from transformers import pipeline; print(pipeline('sentiment-analysis')('we love you'))"